bridgettewhatcott/week13/README.md

-# Number Theory: Subtraction
+# Lab 11 - Counters and Dividers

-In this lab you've learned the basics of number theory as it relates to subtraction.
+In this lab, we learned how to make clock dividers from two types of counters.

 ## Rubric